What is Contract Manufacturing?

 Frequently Asked Questions

-What is a Contract Manufacturing Organisation?
+What is a Contract Manufacturing Organization?

 How does Rosti Ensure Quality and Compliance?

 At Rosti Group, quality and compliance are at the heart of everything we do.
-All 12 of our facilities hold internationally recognised certifications, including ISO 9001, ISO 13485, ISO 14001, and ISO 50001, ensuring high standards for quality, sustainability, and energy management.
+All 12 of our facilities hold internationally recognized certifications, including ISO 9001, ISO 13485, ISO 14001, and ISO 50001, ensuring high standards for quality, sustainability, and energy management.

 Our teams follow robust quality assurance processes, including product validation, in-line inspections, and traceability systems, while meeting strict industry and regulatory requirements for sectors such as medical devices, automotive, and consumer goods.
 Through continuous improvement, data-driven monitoring, and close customer collaboration, we consistently deliver safe, reliable, and high-quality products.